apache/olingo-site/content/doc/odata4/download.md

 [Full download page][2] and [release notes][3].

-The Apache *Olingo OData 4 4.9.0* release is the sixth stable release for the *OData V4* specifications.
+The Apache *Olingo OData 4 4.9.0* release is the latest stable release for the *OData V4* specifications.

 ### Commodity Packages